Alola420/FormulaRepo/README.md

 Sample:

 Choose your subject: 1)Math  2)Chemistry  3)Physics  4)Exit 1

 Choose your topic: 1)Circles  2)Straight Lines  3)Trigonometry  4)Permutation and Combination  5)Quadratic 1

-Choose the formula 1)Finding equation of circle  2)Finding center and radius of circle 1 X co-ordinate of circle's centre5
+Choose the formula 1)Finding equation of circle  2)Finding center and radius of circle 1

+X co-ordinate of circle's centre 5

-Y co-ordinate of circle's centre5
+Y co-ordinate of circle's centre 5

 Enter radius of the circle25

 The equation of the circle is x^2 + y^2 + -10.0x + -10.0y + -575.0 = 0